1. Introduction

 • displaying (read-only) Package Resource files stored in .sublime-package (zip) format,

-Views are also used as input “TextBoxes” inside Panels.
+Views are also used as input “TextBoxes” inside Panels and Overlays.
 Examples:

 • Find/Replace/Find-in-Files Panels,